 I see all sorts of people with depression, anxiety, low self-esteem and self-confidence; those who are having difficulties with friendships and relationships, who have suffered a recent loss, have a big decision to make etc. No problem is too small, it's a problem.

-Being in my 50s, I have had a lot of life experience myself, and I specialise in these fields:
+Being in my early 60s, I have had a lot of life experience myself, and I specialise in these fields:

 Trauma: I have undertaken a lot of extra training on this subject, as I think it is at the root of many human disturbances.
-By creating a gentle but safe environment, we can explore the best way to understand it and work through it together.
+By creating a gentle and safe environment, we can look at the best way to understand it and work through it together.
 This work is not undertaken lightly, and it takes time to integrate your experience into a more manageable place.

 Addictions: I have personal experience of addictions, and of recovery.
 This includes substance addictions (alcohol, drugs, prescription/over the counter meds, over and under eating), process addictions (sex, love, gambling, money etc) and living with others' active addictions.